 The EPC model is very successful and is well-established in countries such as Germany, Austria and the Czech Republic.
 We would encourage public and private sector alike to embrace this model, its proven achievements can be seen in the examples below.

 Green Energy Solutions were honoured in Berlin at the European Energy Awards 2017 for our positive work in relation to energy efficiency and sustainability and our work with Dublin City Council (DCC) and Codema Energy Agency in developing an Energy Performance Contract at three DCC leisure facilities, Finglas, Markievicz and Ballymun.

-Dublin City Council
+3 x Dublin City Council Leisure Centres

-The Watershed, Kilkenny
+The Watershed Kilkenny 2012

 Areas targeted were the training pitches flood lighting, greater controls on indoor lighting, PIR controls in back areas, heat recovery on AHUs, pump upgrades to more efficient IE rating and inverters installed, reduced flow rates, reduced base load following night time analysis.
 Maintenance savings were also made with switching of suppliers and seeking outside expertise.
 Micro CHP unit was installed and a bore hole utilised for water supply.
-Dermot Gaynor, the centre manager, has requested GES to survey the centre again in late 2017/early 2018 to develop further opportuniites.

 7 x Dublin City Council Sports and Fitness Centres

 The Watershed Kilkenny 2019